EMSL-Computing-and-Data-Operations/science-central-documentation/docs/overview/sc_overview.rst

 4. `Insight Engine <https://sc.emsl.pnnl.gov/>`_:
     Visualization component of Science Central™ allows researchers to create interactive and visually compelling representations of their research data.
-It offers a variety of visualization techniques, such as charts, graphs, and 3D visualizations,to facilitate data exploration and interpretation.
+It offers a variety of visualization techniques, such as charts, graphs, and 3D visualizations, to facilitate data exploration and interpretation.
+The Insight Engine provides a centralized environment for data analysis and visualization, enabling researchers to analyze and visualize data to explore, interpret, and communicate research insights.

+    Insight Engine includes the following applications (each opens in a new browser tab):

+    - **Explore**: A Python-focused JupyterHub environment designed to accelerate your Python explorations and data analysis workflows.
+    - **MAP (Multi-omics Analysis Portal)**: A suite of analysis tools built to filter, analyze, and integrate multi-omics data with specialized bioinformatics capabilities.

 .. image:: ../_static/images/sc_overview/insight_engine_card.png
    :width: 1000

 5. `Modeling Workbench <https://sc.emsl.pnnl.gov/>`_:
     Modeling Workbench is a powerful component of Science Central™, that integrates artificial intelligence and machine learning capabilities into the platform.
 It allows researchers to apply advanced algorithms and techniques to their data for predictive modeling, pattern recognition, and data-driven insights.
+The Modeling Workbench provides a centralized environment for data scientists to build, train, and deploy machine learning and simulation models.

+    Modeling Workbench includes the following applications (each opens in a new browser tab):

+    - **Data Science**: A JupyterHub environment fully equipped with a suite of libraries designed for powerful data processing and analysis, supporting Python, R, and Julia.
+    - **TensorFlow**: A deep learning focused JupyterHub environment designed to advance your deep learning journey.
+    - **Tahoma OnDemand**: An OpenOnDemand-based compute infrastructure platform for high-performance computing access.

 .. image:: ../_static/images/sc_overview/modeling_workbench_card.png
    :width: 1000

 6. Circles:
-    Science Central™'s collaboration component fosters interdisciplinary collaboration and knowledge sharing among researchers.
-It provides communication channels, discussion forums, and document-sharing capabilities to facilitate seamless collaboration and feedback exchange.
+    Circles is Science Central™'s collaboration component that provides Microsoft Teams chat integration for interdisciplinary collaboration and knowledge sharing among researchers.
+    When users click on the Circles card, they will be redirected to a new browser tab with Microsoft Teams if they have access.
+Users without access will see a tooltip indicating
+    "No access" with instructions to request access by contacting sc-collab-support@pnnl.gov.
+This platform facilitates seamless communication, and discussion capabilities to enhance collaboration and feedback exchange among research teams.

 .. image:: ../_static/images/sc_overview/circles_card.png
    :width: 1000